evan203/evan203/README.md

-### Hi there 👋
+### Hi!
-I am a student at Naperville Central High School!
+I am a student at the University of Wisconsin - Madison studying computer science.
-I program in java, bash, python, and in the T3 stack.
 [Linkedin](https://www.linkedin.com/in/evan-scamehorn-b66a4226a/)